Tropical Lagrangian multi-sections and toric vector bundles: Kaneyama's classification via SYZ-type construction

 Every tropical Lagrangian multi-section can be combinatorially decomposed into combinatorially indecomposable ones.
-By Proposition \ref{prop:embedding}, to obtain a Kaneyama data on a general tropical Lagrangian multi-section, it suffices to consider its combinatorial indecomposable components.
+By Proposition \ref{prop:embedding}, to obtain Kaneyama data on a general tropical Lagrangian multi-section, it suffices to consider its combinatorially indecomposable components.

 \begin{theorem} If $\bb{L}$ is combinatorially indecomposable, then $\cu{E}(\bb{L},{\bf{g}})$ is indecomposable for any Kaneyama data ${\bf{g}}$ of $\bb{L}$.
 The converse is also true if $\bb{L}$ can be decomposed into a combinatorial union of two tropical Lagrangian multi-sections $\bb{L}_1,\bb{L}_2$ that admits Kaneyama data. \end{theorem} \begin{proof} If $\cu{E}(\bb{L},{\bf{g}})$ is decomposable for some ${\bf{g}}$, say by $\cu{E}_1,\cu{E}_2$, then $\bb{L}_{\cu{E}(\bb{L},{\bf{g}})}=\bb{L}_{\cu{E}_1}\cup_c\bb{L}_{\cu{E}_2}$.
 Since $\bb{L}_{\cu{E}(\bb{L},{\bf{g}})}\leq\bb{L}$ by Theorem \ref{thm:Lag_bundle}, $\bb{L}$ is also combinatorially decomposable.
 Conversely, suppose $\bb{L}=\bb{L}_1\cup_c\bb{L}_2$ for some unobstructed $\bb{L}_1,\bb{L}_2$.
 Let ${\bf{g}}_1,{\bf{g}}_2$ be some Kaneyama data of $\bb{L}_1,\bb{L}_2$, respectively.
 Denote the image of $({\bf{g}}_1,{\bf{g}}_2)$ under the embedding $\cu{K}(\bb{L}_1)\times\cu{K}(\bb{L}_2)\to\cu{K}(\bb{L})$ by ${\bf{g}}$.
 Then we have $\cu{E}(\bb{L},{\bf{g}})=\cu{E}(\bb{L}_1,{\bf{g}}_1)\oplus\cu{E}(\bb{L}_2,{\bf{g}}_2)$. \end{proof}